 Over time I’ve saved some brands on my Pinterest boards to be able to find them again when I’m looking for something specific.
 Feel free to take a look at them and discover fair brands you did not know of.

 Looking for a dress to wear to my brother’s wedding proved to be quite hard (although I did find one in the end!).
-But I discovered some really nice brands along the way.
+But I discovered some really nice brands for special occasions along the way.
 You can check them out on this board:

 Looking for shoes?
 There are lovely brands out there that combine style with consciousness.